 The National Transportation Safety Board (NTSB) determined that the likely cause of the crash had been the PSA crew’s failure to establish and maintain visual separation with the Cessna.
 The report also noted that the crew failed to notify the tower controller that they had lost sight of the smaller aircraft.
-Had they done so, corrective measures could have been taken that would have likely averted this tragedy.
+Had they done so, they could have taken corrective measures that would have likely averted this tragedy.

-Air traffic control was also found to bear responsibility for instructing PSA 182 to maintain visual separation at a time when radar could have been utilized to maintain separation.
-The Cessna’s deviation from its assigned head was also listed, though only as a finding.
+Air traffic control was also found to bear responsibility for instructing PSA 182 to maintain visual separation when radar could have been utilized to maintain separation.
+The NTSB also listed the Cessna’s deviation from its assigned heading, though only as a finding.
 NTSB member Francis McAdams felt that this was inadequate, believing that the course deviation played a much larger role in the collision and should be treated accordingly.

-As a result of the disaster, the NTSB issued a recommendation that Lindbergh Field be outfitted with a terminal radar system.
+Because of the disaster, the NTSB issued a recommendation that Lindbergh Field be outfitted with a terminal radar system.
 This system would allow controllers to maintain separation of aircraft in the vicinity.
 This disaster was also one of several such accidents that led to the development and implementation of the Traffic Collision Alert and Avoidance System (TCAS).
-TCAS units, installed in every commercial aircraft, communicate with one another and, when they detect a collision is likely, issue both audible and visible warnings to the pilot.
+TCAS units—installed in every commercial aircraft—communicate with one another and, when they detect a collision is likely, issue both audible and visible warnings to the pilot.